 © 2021 Strange Loop

 Rust is a unique programming language that blends imperative and functional concepts to make low-level systems safer.
 However, compared to other modern languages, designing APIs in Rust requires a fundamentally different mindset -- for example, designing without classes or inheritance.
-In this talk, I will show how Rust's sophisticated type system can be leveraged to reimagine many basic patterns of systems design, such as event handlers, state machines, and access control.
-We will design an API for each concept, and see how using Rust's ownership and traits can help API clients catch mistakes in API usage at compile-time.
+In this talk, I will live-code the design of a simple Rust API.
+Through the evolution of the API, I will demonstrate how Rust’s type system (especially traits) can be used to design interfaces that cleanly compose with existing code, and that help API clients catch mistakes at compile-time.

-Will Crichton is a 5th year CS Ph.D. student at Stanford University advised by Prof. Pat Hanrahan.
-His research is about applying cognitive psychology and programming language theory to understand programmers and design better programming tools.
+Will Crichton is a 6th year CS Ph.D. student at Stanford University advised by Profs.
+Pat Hanrahan and Maneesh Agrawala.
+His research is about applying cognitive psychology and programming language theory to understand programmers and to design better programming tools.